BRC Website Home

 Full details of the locomotive's visits over the last few years to various locations, its upcoming visits, and the details of its most recent overhaul, may normally be found on its own facebook site.

 Like increasingly more and more preserved steam locomotives No. 9466 has now been in preservation, with the one owner, for over twice the length of time it was owned by British Rail.
-The locomotive is still certified for mainline use during this period of operation.
+The locomotive was certified for mainline use during this period of operation.
 In May 2011 No. 9466 was repainted in British Railways Black livery for the first time in preservation, appearing in this livery in public first at the Buckinghamshire Railway Centre.

 The 20th October 2013 saw No. 9466's last day in steam on her present ticket.
-She was allowed a one year extension to her boiler certificate, which expired in 2013.
-No 9466 is now being dismantled for the customary overhaul at Quainton.
+She had been allowed a one year extension to her boiler certificate.
+No. 9466 is now being dismantled for the next 10-year overhaul at Quainton.
 By May 2014 the tanks and boiler lagging etc. had been removed.
 No. 9466's boiler is awaiting its place on the boiler pad after the completion of Wightwick Hall's boiler.

 |Builder :-||RSH||Date Built :-||1952||Origin :-||BR(WR)|